Read on to find out about some of our students’ study/work abroad experiences.

 I was able to spend my weekends traveling and managed to get all over Spain to Barcelona, Madrid, Sevilla, Santiago de Compostela, among many more, and even weekend getaways to Portugal and Morocco!

-Paul Cockburn – International Experience Year – Pace University, New York, America
+Paul Cockburn – International Experience Year – Pace University, New York, USA

 For me, no place has ever seemed so familiar so soon; and still so unfathomably, loveably alien as New York City.